Diversity, Equity and Inclusion

 The Diversity, Equity & Inclusion web page provides updates on Kappa Alpha Theta's actions regarding our efforts on inclusion and diversity within our organization.

-The 2020 Scholarship Application (for scholarships awarded for the 2020-21 academic year) has now closed.
+Thank you for your interest in Theta Foundation scholarships!
 For complete information regarding general eligibility and requirements, please review the application guide posted on the Apply for Scholarships & Grants page.

 SmarterSelect is a third-party online application and recommendation system.
 All applications and recommendations must be completed and submitted via SmarterSelect.
 Applicants who have already opened an application and created a SmarterSelect account can access their applications by clicking on the application link on the Apply for Scholarships & Grants page and signing in to SmarterSelect.